Applying to AMBS

 Community life commitment

 Admission to AMBS assumes a commitment on the part of every student to join and to participate in a community devoted to theological education and preparation for ministry, worship, study, and the life of Christian faith.
-This community is part of and accountable to the church of Jesus Christ, the Anabaptist-Mennonite tradition, and the seminary's sponsoring churches.
-It is understood that all members of the seminary community will respect the confessions, convictions, values and commitments of the tradition and the churches that it serves.
+This community, whether on campus or at a distance, is part of and accountable to the church of Jesus Christ, the Anabaptist-Mennonite tradition, and the seminary's sponsoring churches.
+It is understood that all members of the seminary community will respect the confessions, convictions, values and commitments of the tradition and the churches that it serves and will respect other traditions represented in the community and in the places where members minister and learn.
 It also is understood that members of the community will respect the core values of AMBS and the seminary's commitment to anti-racism and welcoming Christians of diverse traditions and ethnicities.

 Candidates for professional degree programs are expected to be members in good standing of a Christian church.